eclark15/intelligent_information_retrieval/sample_page.md

 ## Search Engine Retrieval System

+**Project description:**

-**Project description:** I created a search engine retrieval system from scratch that crawls the web pages in the domain https://www.bosch.us and returns the top 7 most relevant web pages based on the user’s search query.
-The search retrieval system consists of two python files, one that contains the index of the website (called final_index.py) and the other file that retrieves the users search query and returns the relevant web pages (called queryRetrieve.py).
+In this IR project, I created a search engine retrieval system from scratch that crawls the web pages in the domain https://www.bosch.us and returns the top 7 most relevant web pages based on the user’s search query.
+My implementation includes the primary elements of a document retrieval system such as a web crawler, indexer, and query processing components.

-### 1. Suggest hypotheses about the causes of observed phenomena

-My implementation included the basic components including separate crawler, indexer, and query processing components
+The search retrieval system consists of two python files, one that contains the index of the website (final_index.py) and the second file which retrieves the user’s search query and returns the relevant web pages (queryRetrieve.py).

+### 1. Creating a website index

+First, in final_index.py I gathered a list of the website’s URLs.
+The system crawls all of the website pages recursively using a crawl() function and gathers the web page links using the Beautiful Soup class while simultaneously cleaning the URLs and removing unwanted pages such as PDFs.

 ```javascript
 if (isAwesome){